Gangplank Build Guide by Xeronn

 Note: This is a great farming tool, but you will find yourself wasting mana if you use it too often.

 This ability is excellent for catching up to a fleeing enemy, or for buffing your entire team in a fight and is a great ability in any situation, your AD mates will love you x).
-I max this out second.
+I max this out last.
+Pick this up at level 2 if you're confident you can get a kill.

 Example: If you see a lot of minions at top lane, and everyone else is in mid and bottom, just throw your Ulti over there and grab some awesome CS and keep your tower from being pushed.